stevavoliajvar/stop_cloudflare/README_ethics.md

 "_Your company isn't trustworthy.
 You claim to enforce DMCA but have many lawsuits for not doing so._"

-"_They only censor those who question their ethics._"  -- [phyzonloop](https://twitter.com/phyzonloop)
+"_They only censor those who question their ethics._"

+"_I guess the truth is inconvenient and better hidden from public view._"  -- [phyzonloop](https://twitter.com/phyzonloop)

 ---